privacysandbox/protected-auction-services-docs/monitoring_protected_audience_api_services.md

 ### Privacy non-sensitive metrics

-Metrics such as request count (Counter), request duration(Histogram), CPU usage(Gauge) which are non-sensitive are always exported without noise.
+Metrics such as request count (UpDownCounter), request duration(Histogram), CPU usage(Gauge) which are non-sensitive are always exported without noise.
 Metrics that do not have noise added are exported with the suffix Raw, as highlighted in the figure below.

 ![Figure 8. raw metric](images/monitoring_protected_audience_api_services_fig_8.png "image_tooltip")